 Registrations, even with payment, do not guarantee event entry as the competition may close prior to the deadlines due to capacity.
-Registrations that are not paid in full, or guaranteed by school purchase order, by February 10, 2023, are subject to cancellation.
+Registrations that are not paid in full, or guaranteed by school purchase order are subject to cancellation at any time, but will be cancelled no later than February 2, 2024.